 - How to grill the bread: Slice the bread and spread butter on the inside.
 Grill at the same time you're grilling the meat, pressing the bread to flatten them, flip so they have grill marks on both sides.

-- Assemble your burgers: Spread the pink sauce on the inside of the bread slices.
-Assemble in the following order: Bottom bread slice, tomato, lettuce, meat patty, onion, top bread slice.
+- Assemble your burgers: Assemble in the following order: Bottom bread slice, mayo-ketchup sauce, tomato, lettuce, meat patty, onion, sauce, top bread slice.
 They should be consumed immediately.